AnaLuisaCarvalho/estagio_lomac_sim/README.md

 - go to your prefered working directory or create a new one
 - clone the repository: ``git clone https://github.com/AnaLuisaCarvalho/estagio_lomac_sim.git``
 - create a new branch: ``git checkout -b <name of your branch>``
-  - a branch is a copy of the repository that you can change withou interfering with the original repository
+  - a branch is a copy of the repository that you can change without interfering with the original repository
+-
 - source setup.sh (does module load of geant4, cmake11 and root6)
-- mkdir build
+- ``mkdir build``
-- cd build
+- ``cd build``
 - ``cmake -DGeant4_DIR=`which geant` ../``
  **or** ``cmake -DGeant4_DIR=<path to geant installation> <path to CMakeLists.txt> ``
 - ``make``